4ZA: Change of ownership and reduction in local programming

 In July 1996 the New Zealand Government sold off the commercial arm of Radio New Zealand, which included, among other things, the Classic Hits branded stations.
 The new owner was The Radio Network, a subsidiary of APN News & Media and Clear Channel Communications, which operated as a division of the Australian Radio Network.

 In 1998 Classic Hits ZAFM was reduced to just 4 hours of local programming between 6 and 10 am 7 days a week.
 Outside this time nationwide shows based from Auckland took over, and the announcers simply called the station Classic Hits.
 Competitions also became nationwide competitions, for example the Rices Southland of Southland (sponsored by a local and now defunct appliance store) was replaced with The Secret Sound.
 Listeners also were required to call a nationwide 0800 number when entering competitions even during the local breakfast show.
 The breakfast show was shortened to a 3-hour show in 2012 on all Classic Hits stations and local weekend programming removed.

 2006 marked the 50th anniversary of 4ZA and Classic Hits ZAFM.
 In October a reunion was held for all employees that ever worked on this station.

 Rebranding as The Hits

 On 28 April 2014 all stations part of the Classic Hits network were rebranded as The Hits.
 A networked breakfast presented by Polly Gillespie and Grant Kareama was introduced to almost all The Hits stations with the former breakfast announcer moved to present a 6-hour show between 9am and 3pm.
-Southland however retained its local breakfast show and continues to run network programming after 9 am.
+Southland however retained its local breakfast show and continued to run network programming after 9 am.

+Today The Hits Southland runs a networked breakfast show and local programming between 9am and 3pm.